 Audio description is only beneficial for people with visual impairments

-While audio description services are targetted at people who are blind or that have low vision, audio description isn’t just beneficial for people with visual impairments.
+While audio description services are designed for people who are blind or that have low vision, audio description isn’t just beneficial for people with visual impairments.
 Other people who can benefit from using audio description include:

 - People who are sensitive to flashing lights, as audio description often gives users a warning before flashing or strobe lights appear on the screen